Book your dental appointment with us here!

 Most likely you are experiencing generalized gum inflammation, try to rinse and gargle with salt water and then floss gently to remove any food debris that stuck in between teeth.
 Schedule a visit to visit Kindlehouse Dental Clinic for us to have a check

-Most likely your child/you are experiencing infection from the tooth, please contact us immediately for an appointment or walk-in to any of the Accident & Emergency Department.
+Most likely your child/you are experiencing infection from the tooth, please visit any nearest Hospital(Accident & Emergency Department.)

 It is perfectly normal for the permanent tooth to erupt at the back of lower baby tooth.
 Just shake and twist side-ways from time to time to loosen it and for it to exfoliate by itself!
 If it is causing pain or discomfort, please contact us immediately.